Trevodorax/get-your-hands-dirty-on-clean-architecture/2-inverting-dependencies.md

 By freeing the business logic from the other concerns, we have 2 huge upsides:
 - our code is very maintainable, and a new spec doesn't require changes everywhere in the codebase.
 - we can model the business code in a different way from the persistence code or the UI part.
 This allows us to have the perfect model for each of these.

+The rest of the book will use hexagonal architecture for a web app.